Adult Education Classes

 - Price, if willing to sell

-- Exhibition artwork must be delivered to the Joutras Gallery noon on Wednesday, October 2.
-You may deliver artwork to the gallery on Tuesday, October 1, from 9 a.m. to 6 p.m., and – Wednesday, October 2, from 9 a.m. – noon.
+- Exhibition artwork must be delivered to the Joutras Gallery on Tuesday, September 30, from 9 a.m. to 6 p.m., or Wednesday, October 1, from 9 a.m. – noon.
 If you cannot bring in your work personally, please make arrangements to have this done for you.

 SELLING GUIDELINES AND CLOSING PROCEDURES